Content Block Editor

 What is the Content Block Editor?

-The Content Block Editor is a tool to make creating content for Portal Pages and Contract Templates easier.
+The Content Block Editor is a tool to make creating content for Portal Pages and Document Templates easier.
 Using Blocks, you can insert, rearrange, and style content with very little technical knowledge.
 It's as simple as just adding a block instead of having to deal with coding.

 As a special feature, you can assign Blocks to Circles.
 This way you can have multiple Contacts view the same Portal Page, but it will only show the relevant information for each.
 This same feature also gives you the option to hide Blocks from Circles.